 Vitamin B2 also plays a role in regulating levels of homocysteine in the blood – an amino acid that enters the body when we consume animal proteins, like meat.
 High levels of homocysteine is a risk factor for heart disease and stroke, as well as other health conditions.

 Along with other B vitamins like B6, B9, and B12, B2 works to break down homocysteine in the body.
-This is significant as, according to this study, a 25% reduction in blood homocysteine levels could reduce the risk of coronary heart disease by 11-16%, and stroke by 19-24%.
+This is significant as, according to this study, a 25% reduction in blood homocysteine levels could reduce the risk of heart disease by 11-16%, and stroke by 19-24%.

 Vitamin B2 may help to treat migraines

 Vitamin B2 can help to reduce oxidative stress, which is caused by imbalances of harmful free radicals and antioxidants in the body.
-It can also reduce inflammation of nerves, which is known to contribute towards the development of migraines.
+It can also reduce inflammation of nerves, which is known to contribute to the development of migraines.

 Migraines can also occur when the structures (mitochondria) within cells that are responsible for converting food into energy aren’t functioning properly.
 Because B2 is required for normal mitochondria activity, the National Institute of Neurological Disorders and Stroke lists it as a potential natural treatment for migraines.